 Description: This training block will teach attendees about the basic technologies that are used in the Amigo middleware, e.g. web services, .Net, OSGi as well as ontologies.
 In order to use the Amigo system, people must know these core technologies and learn how to apply them in the Amigo context.
 In detail the training block will introduce the .NET and OSGi based deployment frameworks among some general introduction into C# and Java based programming.
-Semantic descriptions of entities with the help of the OWL language is shortly discussed.
-Further, attendees will learn what is needed to build an Amigo compatible devices.
-This includes designing and implementing all required descriptions and services based on the deployment frameworks.
-This training block is a prerequisite for all other blocks.
+Both frameworks base on Web Services as a platform independent way to do remote calls from one computer to another.
+Web Services exploit web technology in order to ensure interoperability between different machine types.
+As a result, it does not matter which kind of machine is used at server or client side.
+Further, appropriate support to offer and consume Web Services are available for many programming languages, making this approach nearly language neutral.